-REM sleep is normally accompanied by muscle atonia, in which there is almost complete paralysis of the body through inhibition of motor neurons.
+Normally, REM sleep is accompanied by muscle atonia, in which there is almost complete paralysis of the body through inhibition of motor neurons.
 In patients with RBD, muscle tone is maintained during REM sleep.
-This can lead to abnormal or disruptive behaviors associated with vivid dreams such as talking, laughing, shouting, gesturing, grabbing, flailing arms, punching, kicking, sitting up or leaping from bed, and running.2.
-Violent episodes that carry a risk of harm to the patient or bed partner may occur up to several times nightly.
-Idiopathic RBD is associated with Lewy bodies, multiple systems atrophy) in about half of patients.
+This can lead to abnormal or disruptive behaviors associated with vivid dreams such as talking, laughing, shouting, gesturing, grabbing, flailing arms, punching, kicking, sitting up or leaping from bed, and running.^{2,} Violent episodes that carry a risk of harm to the patient or bed partner may occur up to several times nightly.
+Idiopathic RBD is associated with the development of degenerative synucleinopathies (Parkinson disease, dementia with Lewy bodies, multiple systems atrophy) in about half of patients.
 Guidelines recommend maintaining a safe sleeping environment for both the patient and bed partner along with medical therapy.
 Other parasomnias associated with REM sleep are recurrent isolated sleep paralysis and nightmare disorder.